Ampersand-ASL/amp-win/docs/user.md

 * --httport (defaults to 8080).
 Used to change the port that the web UI runs on.
 * --httppwd (defaults to none).
 Used to set the password for access to the web UI.
-Username is always "user."
+Username is always **user**.
 Please pay attention to shell quoting rules when using passwords that contain special characters.
 * --config (defaults $USERPROFILE/amp-win.json).
 Used to change the location of the configuration file.
 * --trace Used to turn on extended network tracing.

+The --httppwd option us useful in cases where the Ampersand server is running on an insecure network.
+The command would look like this:

+    Ampersand --httppwd secret123

 Setup/Configuration (Windows)
 ============================